enzogl7/stats-counter/README.md

 - Real-time updates
 - Language selection (Portuguese and English)

-This project was built as a way to put my React knowledge into practice and explore real-time web applications.
+This project was built as a way to put my React knowledge into practice.

 ---